Step by step

 - Pressing out through the ball of the lifted leg will help to keep it lifted.

 - Tones and strengthens the legs, feet and ankles.

 - It is a mild inversion increasing blood flow to the brain and calming the nervous system.

 - Avoid this pose if you have ankle or knee injuries or problems with your blood pressure that prevent you doing inversions.

-- Go for the stretch on the front of the lifted thigh rather than opening up the hip to get the leg higher.
+- Focus on stretching the front of the lifted thigh – keeping the hips square and level – rather than opening up the hip to get the leg higher.

 - If you are feeling steady in the pose try taking hold of the ankle with both hands.